SECTION 1 – VERSION AND DATE OF APPLICABILITY

-To comply with the principle of transparency, this privacy statement is the version of the first of Decembre 2020 implemented the same day.
-It does not replace a previous version with regard to its initial version.
-This privacy statement may be modified or supplemented at any time, in particular in order to comply with any legislative, regulatory, jurisprudential or technological development
+To comply with the principle of transparency, this privacy statement is the version of the first of December 2020 implemented on the same day.
+It does not replace a previous version of its initial version.
+This privacy statement may be modified or supplemented at any time, in particular, to comply with any legislative, regulatory, jurisprudential, or technological development.

 - necessary for the performance of a contract,

 - falls within the legitimate interest of OPPSCIENCE,

 - is subject to a legal obligation to which OPPSCIENCE may be subject (order of a judge for example),